opensearch-project/OpenSearch/modules/search-pipeline-common/src/main/java/org/opensearch/search/pipeline/common/README.md

 New search processors can be created in two different ways.

 Generally, a search processor can be created in your own `SearchPipelinePlugin`.
 This method is best for when you are creating a unique search processor for your niche application.
 This method should also be used when your processor relies on an outside service.
-For an example of a processor which was implemented in this manner, you can reference the [`personalized_search_ranking` processor](https://github.com/opensearch-project/search-processor/blob/7e56847fa9d9e6e8201eb92d91802ec54abedcaf/amazon-personalize-ranking/src/main/java/org/opensearch/search/relevance/AmazonPersonalizeRankingPlugin.java).
+To get started creating a search processor in a `SearchPipelinePlugin`, you can use the [plugin template](https://github.com/opensearch-project/opensearch-plugin-template-java ).

 Alternatively, if you think your processor may be valuable to _all_ OpenSearch users you can follow these steps: